LastBreach/wiretap-client-server-scripts/README.md

 # wiretapme - client & server dummy chat scripts
 These Python scripts are used to establish an ongoing dummy communication between a server and a client.
 This can be used for wiretap excercises.

-**goal**
+### Excercise

-Try to sniff each directions of the communication off the wire by creating a physical wiretap, without interrupting the communication.
+Try to sniff each direction of the communication off the wire without interrupting the communication, by creating a physical wiretap.

 ## Usage
 Start the script `server.py` on your server machine and `client.py` on the client machine.
 Once connected, the scripts will exchange a simple hello message back and forth every second.
-The output will be red if the time difference between two messages is not 1 second.
+The output will be red and "- FAIL" will be appended, if the time difference between two messages is not 1 second.

+Furthermore, every logged output includes both the previous and current timestamp for direct comparison.

 ### Run with stdout only
 Simply start the scripts.